GETTING STARTED

 STEP #2

-Attend an Information session and/or Registration Appointment (pre call to set-up a date) to discuss your options.
+Attend an Information session and/or Registration Appointment (pre-call or email us to set-up a date) to discuss your options.

 STEP #3